 Involved Affiliate Marketing

-Involved affiliate marketing is where you’ve used a product or service, truly believe in it, and personally recommend it to your audience.
-Not in a banner ad or somewhere that says “recommended resources”, but within your content, as part of your life and your strategy for whatever it is you’re talking about.
-The product almost becomes something people “have to have”, because it’s part of the process.
+Involved affiliate marketing is where you’ve used a product or service, truly believe in it and personally recommend it to your audience.
+Not in a banner ad or somewhere that says “recommended resources,” but within your content, as part of your life and strategy for whatever it is you’re talking about.
+The product almost becomes something people “have to have,” because it’s part of the process.

 It’s your involvement and experience with the product that makes that offer so attractive.

 There is, however, a level of responsibility that you have to uphold while making these kinds of recommendations, especially if you have a lot of authority and influence over your followers.
-This is something I take very seriously – even more so now that this blog has become so popular in such a short period of time.
+This is something I take very seriously.
 If it were up to me, this the only way affiliate marketing would be done, because to me it’s the most honest and most helpful.

 My Affiliate Income

 Most of it comes from my LEED website.
 I do sell my own study guides, as you know, but I am also an affiliate for a company who sells practice exams as well.
-I thought about creating practice exams of my own, but this company is so good at what they do, (I used them to help me pass my test back in March of 2008), that it wouldn’t be fair to my customers if I tried to take their money by creating my own practice exams and kept them from this wonderful resource.
+I thought about creating practice exams of my own, but this company is so good at what they do (I used their practice exams to help me pass my test back in March 2008), that it wouldn’t be fair to my customers if I tried to take their money by creating my own practice exams and kept them from this wonderful resource.

 So, instead of creating my own, I have a page on my blog that recommends these exams, and within my eBooks, I talk about how I didn’t include practice exams because the best ones are available from this company, which I’ve personally used to help me pass.
-Of course, I put an affiliate link within the eBook, which is something you can’t do with a hardcopy book (unless you buy a domain that redirects to an affiliate link, which you can mention in that hardcopy, but that’s a whole other blog post).
+Of course, I put an affiliate link within the eBook, which is something you can’t do with a hardcopy book (unless you buy a domain that redirects to an affiliate link, which you can mention in that hardcopy).

-I even go into tips for taking practice exams within my eBook, but again—I don’t offer include them, but I offer the affiliate link to where you can get them.
+I even go into tips for taking practice exams within my eBook, but again—I don’t include them, but I offer the affiliate link to where you can get them.
 Taking practice exams is part of the process that many people feel is necessary to achieve a higher score, and I offer my recommendation through an affiliate link to fulfill that need.

-- They have a resource to go to for help; and
+- They have a resource to go to for help

-- They know to to blame if it doesn’t work.
+- They know who to blame if it doesn’t work

-Be as involved as you can with the affiliate marketing process and you will see success with your affiliate income.
+Be as involved as you can with the affiliate marketing process, and you’ll see success with your affiliate income.